uoft-csc320/misty-water-effect/README.md

 ### Running
 At this point, before we have implemented anything, you can try running the skeleton code with

 ```
 python main.py
 ```
 All that will be generated are black box placeholders, which can be found in STUDENT.md.
 Once something is implemented, try running `main.py` again.

+**Note:** it could be possible that because of `PATH` issues, there is a redirect to an incorrect python verion.
+One example would be the command `python` starting up `python2.7` instead of `python3.7` despite being in the correct environment.
+This can cause issues with the OpenCV version for `python3.7`.
+It's possible to diagose this issue by running `which python` in your environment and checking that you are using the Python in said environment.

 ## Part A: Implementing the misty water effect on colour images